sreyas-unni/ml-journey/notes/linear-algebra.md

 - Span = all possible places you can reach using your vectors
 - Basis = minimum vectors needed to span entire space
 - Linear independence = vectors pointing in different directions
-- Same direction vectors = redundant, can't cover new ground
+- Same direction vectors = redundant, can't cover new ground.

+- ### Chapter 3 — Linear Transformations and Matrices
+- A linear transformation is a function that moves vectors in space
+- Every linear transformation can be represented as a matrix
+- Matrix multiplication = applying one transformation after another
+- Key properties: lines remain lines, origin stays fixed